exoscale/pithos/support/index.markdown

 ## Mailing list

-Email can be sent to pithos@librelist.com, archives are stored at:
+Send an email to pithos@librelist.com to subscribe.
+That first email is dropped and subsequent emails are sent to the mailing-list.

-[librelist.com/browser/pithos](http://librelist.com/browser/pithos)
+Mailing list archives are stored at [librelist.com/browser/pithos](http://librelist.com/browser/pithos)